 - Solef® PVDF is electrochemically stable in the full range of voltage between 0 and 5 V vs Li+/Li, which guarantees its safe use in the electrochemical environment of the lithium cell.

-- Thermogravimetric analysis shows that Solef® PVDF resins are stable at high temperature: no thermal degradation occurs before 420 °C for short term treatments.
+- Thermogravimetric analysis shows that Solef® PVDF resins are stable at high temperature: no thermal degradation occurs below 420°C (788°F) for short-term treatments.

 - The shelf life of Solef® PVDF is infinite.
-According to ISO 9080 extrapolation standard, Solef® PVDF pipes are stable for more than 50 years under 25 MPa at room temperature.
+In accordance with ISO 9080 extrapolation standards, Solef® PVDF pipes are stable for more than 50 years under 25 MPa at room temperature.

 Solef® PVDF Grades

-It is important to choose the right Solef® PVDF grade in order to achieve the targeted chemical resistance.
+In order to achieve targeted chemical resistance, it is important to choose the right Solef® PVDF grade.
 Thanks to its high crystallinity levels, homopolymer PVDF offers high resistance in typical electrolytes used in lithium batteries.
 PVDF copolymers, characterized by lower crystallinity, are soluble in a wider range of solvents and show different levels of swelling in organic carbonates.
-This property make them suitable for manufacturing the separator in gel polymer type batteries.
+This property makes them suitable for manufacturing the separator in gel polymer type batteries.